OCE1960/rms/README.md

-## About LRMS - Leave Request Management System
+## About RMS - Consolidated Transcript Request Processing and Result Confirmation System for Nigeria Tertiary Instution

 ### To Build the docker Container
 `docker-compose build`